VAD-GS: Visibility-Aware Densification for 3D Gaussian Splatting in Dynamic Urban Scenes: Methodology

 \subsection{Voxel-Based Visibility Reasoning}

-Accurate modeling of scene visibility is essential for training reliable Gaussian models, yet it remains underexplored.
-In the training phase, photometric-guided optimization and densification are typically performed via ray marching over semi-transparent Gaussian primitives.
-Nevertheless, when the initialized geometry is incomplete, these processes may erroneously update Gaussians associated with occluded or invisible surfaces, leading to geometric distortions and the emergence of floater artifacts \cite{zhang2024pixelgs}.
+The effectiveness of 3DGS depends critically on well-initialized point clouds.
+In the training phase, photometric-guided optimization and densification aggregate all Gaussian primitives along each viewing ray via alpha compositing.
+However, when the initialized geometry is incomplete, photometric error gradients may erroneously accumulate on Gaussians associated with occluded or invisible surfaces, leading to mismatched appearance, geometric distortions, and floater artifacts \cite{zhang2024pixelgs}.
 To address this issue, explicit view-dependent visibility and occlusion reasoning for scene objects must be incorporated into the reconstruction process.
 As illustrated in Fig. \ref{fig3.visibility}, a 3D point sampled along a pixel ray should correspond to the first intersected surface, visible from the given viewpoint.
 Existing methods either extract visible points independently from each single view or aggregate points from all available views without considering occlusion.
 While sampling points from a specific view guarantees valid surface intersections, it provides limited scene coverage due to observation constraints.
-In contrast, multi-view point cloud aggregation improves spatial coverage but lacks occlusion awareness, allowing rays to traverse occluded structures and resulting in erroneous updates on non-visible geometry.
+In contrast, aggregating multiple point clouds from different timestamps improves spatial coverage but lacks occlusion awareness, allowing rays to traverse occluded structures and resulting in erroneous updates on non-visible geometry.